-The unemployment rate has rebounded since the Great Recession, and though average salaries are relatively low, Yates was the only regional county in which median household income kept up with inflation since 2000.
+The unemployment rate in Yates County has rebounded since the Great Recession.
+Though average salaries are relatively low, Yates was the only regional county in which median household income kept up with inflation since 2000.

 See below to access the latest Yates County Report Card, or a summary table of "Hard Facts" impacting this particular part of our region.

-Stay tuned for a printable pdf summary of how Yates County is performing on all ACT Rochester indicators, due in June 2019.
+Now available, view and print a summary of how Yates County is performing on ACT Rochester indicators.

 The Yates County Report Card aggregates data from more than 100 community indicators on the site and use symbols, colors and arrows to provide a quick, at-a-glance overview of the well-being of the county.
 This data covers each of ACT Rochester's nine topic groups.
 Click on the picture below for the full report.